 • UNCAPPED AND UNLEVERAGED APPRECIATION POTENTIAL - The notes provide uncapped and unleveraged exposure to the performance of the Basket, without upside return enhancement.
-In addition, if the Ending Basket Level is greater than or equal to the Starting Basket Level, you may receive a fixed return of at least 15%, which we refer to as the Coupon, at maturity even if the Basket has appreciated by less than at least 15%.
+In addition, if the Ending Basket Level is greater than or equal to the Starting Basket Level, you may receive a fixed return of at least 14.25%, which we refer to as the Coupon, at maturity even if the Basket has appreciated by less than the Coupon.
+The actual Coupon will be determined on the pricing date and will not be less than 14.25%.
 Because the notes are our senior unsecured obligations, payment of any amount at maturity is subject to our ability to pay our obligations as they become due.